 What to Expect

-The hospital's chaplains make every attempt to visit every patient every day.
+The hospital's chaplain will make every attempt to visit every patient every day.

 Patient's specific spiritual needs and desires, faith, religious background and preference, and ongoing pastoral relationship with local clergy and congregations are respected.